Tatterhood: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 711, "The Beautiful and the Ugly Twin(sisters)".
 Its original name is also the title of the tale type in Norway, according to scholar Ørnulf Hodne's The Types of the Norwegian Folktale.

 Variants

 The tale type is reported to exist locally in Scandinavian countries, in Norway (6 variants), Iceland, Denmark and Sweden.
 In addition, the type has been reported in Ireland, and America.

 Folklorist Hasan M. El-Shamy stated that the tale type was confined to the European continent, but variants were reported to exist in Turkey.

+Song

+The American folk singer Hana Zara was inspired by "the story of a scrappy, headstrong girl" to compose a song called Tatterhood, because her parents often read the story to her when she was a young girl.
+Zara's first recording of the song was the title track of her 2013 album called Tatterhood; she re-recorded the song for her 2024 album Bloom Where You Fall.